-Sales of Simponi (golimumab), a once-monthly subcutaneous treatment for certain inflammatory diseases (marketed by the Company in Europe, Russia and Turkey), were \$184 million in the first quarter of 2017, a decline of 2% compared with the first quarter of 2016 including a 4% unfavorable effect from foreign exchange.
-Excluding the unfavorable effect of foreign exchange, sales performance was driven primarily by higher volumes.
+Sales of Simponi (golimumab), a once-monthly subcutaneous treatment for certain inflammatory diseases (marketed by the Company in Europe, Russia and Turkey), were \$199 million in the second quarter of 2017, essentially flat as compared with the second quarter of 2016, and were \$383 million in the first six months of 2017, a decline of 1% compared with the same period of 2016.
+Foreign exchange unfavorably affected global sales performance by 3% and 4% for the second quarter and first six months of 2017, respectively.
+Excluding the unfavorable effect of foreign exchange, sales performance in both periods was driven primarily by higher volumes.